Vehicle Attacks Like Berlin's Are Nothing New, And Are Likely To Continue

 Christmas markets appear to be a favored target of some radicalized individuals inspired to murder.
 In late December 2014, a man drove a car into a crowded market in Dijon, France, injuring 13, while a similar attack by a man driving a van a day later on the other side of the country, in Nantes, killed one and injured nine.

-As it happens, this week's Berlin attack occurred just a week after a 12-year old German-Iraqi boy was accused of planning a nail bomb attack in a Christmas market in the southern city of Ludwigshafen.
+As it happens, this week's Berlin attack occurred just a week after a 12-year-old German-Iraqi boy was accused of planning a nail bomb attack in a Christmas market in the southern city of Ludwigshafen.

 Setting aside possible theological or cultural rationales for striking these venues, maybe the attackers' rationale was much simpler: These were small places where they could inflict mass casualties.

 As we've seen in Nice and Berlin, once a tactic is deemed "effective," it'll be utilized over and over again.
 The Israeli Ministry of Foreign Affairs recently reported there were 48 ramming attacks from mid-September 2015 to November 2016.
 Next time, it could be a parade or a secular street fair or an outdoor concert venue.
 The potential targets are too numerous to defend them all.
-And unlike the Paris attacks in November 2015, a vehicle attack only takes one determined attacker.
+And unlike the Paris attacks in November 2015, a vehicle attack takes only one determined attacker.

 Sadly, if there are others out there looking to kill and die in the name of the Islamic State or other murderous organizations, it is likely this tactic will be employed again, to devastating effect.

-Aki Peritz is a former CIA analyst and coauthor of Find, Fix, Finish: Inside the Counterterrorism Campaigns that Killed bin Laden and Devastated Al Qaeda.
+Aki Peritz is a former CIA analyst and co-author of Find, Fix, Finish: Inside the Counterterrorism Campaigns that Killed bin Laden and Devastated Al Qaeda.
 Follow him on Twitter @AkiPeritz.